Structuralism (architecture): Historic cities – reciprocity of form

 In Forum 2/1962 Jacob Bakema made a study on the principle "reciprocity of form" and "participation", especially on the Diocletian's Palace in Split.
 In Forum 3/1962 Herman Hertzberger did research on the Roman amphitheatres in Arles and Lucca.
 Later, in 1966 the idea of the amphitheatre in Arles was taken over by Aldo Rossi in his book The Architecture of the City.
 In 1976 Reyner Banham presented the Ponte Vecchio in Florence as one of the historic prototypes in his book Megastructure.

 New cities

-New cities in the twentieth century.
+New cities in the 20th century.
 The term "Urban Structuring" is introduced by Alison and Peter Smithson, the term "Articulations" (of the built volume) by Herman Hertzberger.
 Both terms are used as a title of an architectural book.

 Residential areas, large and small scale

 Themes of Team 10

-In 1957, Jacob Bakema and members of a re-organisationcommittee of CIAM called for the alteration of the name "CIAM: Congrès Internationaux d'Architecture Moderne" to "CIAM: Groupe de Recherches des Interrelations Sociales et Plastiques".
+In 1957, Jacob Bakema and members of a re-organisation committee of CIAM called for the alteration of the name "CIAM: Congrès Internationaux d'Architecture Moderne" to "CIAM: Groupe de Recherches des Interrelations Sociales et Plastiques".
 Two years later, the themes for the new "Working group for the investigation of interrelationships between social and built structures" were published in the magazine Forum 7/1959.
 This magazine was also the program for the congress CIAM '59 in Otterlo.

 Themes of Team 10 on the cover of Forum 7/1959: